enricforn/enricforn.github.io/_posts/2016-11-02-Visual-Studio-Team-Services-Build-Service-On-Premise.md

 ![Download agent depending on your platform]({{ site.url }}/images/download-agent-2.PNG)

 Regardless which agent you configure, you should create a specific user to run this service.
-This user needs powerful permissions to do many tasks on your environment, and you should securize it.
+This user needs powerful permissions to do many tasks on your environment, and you should secure it.

 #Configure Build Agent in VSTS or TFS15

 If you are using VSTS or TFS15 then download standard image.

-Before running the agent configuration, you need to create a personal access token to acces to VSTS:
+Before running the agent configuration, you need to create a personal access token to access for VSTS:

 ![Creating a personal access token]({{ site.url }}/images/agent-config-2.PNG)